Updated July 18, 2023

 The concept of lacing drugs — that is, combining potent substances together to form a mixed concoction — is not a new one.
 However, fentanyl is rising in the ranks as one of the most dangerous drugs to lace in a concoction.
 Fentanyl delivers an incredibly powerful kick at a much lower cost than a drug like heroin.
 This makes it a popular choice to lace with drugs like cocaine and heroin and sell on the street to users.

 This is leading to accidental and fatal overdoses in a rising rate across the country.
 Users choose it for its powerful high, while dealers gravitate toward it because of its increased addictive qualities and lower cost.
 As a result, deaths caused by drug overdoses are steadily growing.
-Between 2013 and 2016, overdose fatalities involving fentanyl increased by more than 100% annually.
+Deaths due to fentanyl use led to over 67,000 preventable deaths in 2021, a 26% increse from the year prior.

 If you or a loved one is suffering from opioid abuse and addiction, there's no time to waste.
 The dangers of fentanyl abuse are high, with the rate of fatalities increasingly on the rise.
 Don't hesitate to reach out to Diamond House Detox to schedule an in-patient medically-assisted detox program and substance abuse rehabilitation.
 We are here to help you overcome your addictions and go through every step of our medication-based rehab program.